karenying/blog.karenying.com/content/posts/2020-06-29--annoy-or-impress-your-coworkers-with-a-slack-bot-from-scratch.md

 `gist:karenying/106e1bc5ab2b317507e90b3efb132e3f/index-js`

-Make sure the name attribute **exactly matches your registered app name **(not the bot user name), including case.
+Make sure the name attribute **exactly matches your registered app name** (not the bot user name), including case.

 Let’s have the bot notify us when it starts:

 `gist:karenying/a4f6a637250e64cc40f9ac14e90c0a61/index-js`

-Now if you run npm start you should get notified that your bot is starting!
+Now if you run `npm start` you should get notified that your bot is starting!
 Get used to this because you’ll be see this message a whole lot 😅

 ![](https://cdn-images-1.medium.com/max/2000/1*HboNZVETE_lfJX-hhmAOfA.png)

 Yay the connection works!

 Now, we want to schedule our bot to send a message at a specific time.
 You can check out all of slackbots’ methods on its [npm page](https://www.npmjs.com/package/slackbots).
-The specific one we want is postMessageToChannel.
-I’ve found that in order for postMessageToUser to work, the user must have added the app to their workspace (and have it show up under **Apps**).
+The specific one we want is `postMessageToChannel`.
+I’ve found that in order for `postMessageToUser` to work, the user must have added the app to their workspace (and have it show up under **Apps**).
 Thus, we can surprise your coworkers by adding them to the group that your bot posts in, without them having to add the app!

 To ensure the message gets sent at the right time, we’ll be using the node-cron npm packge.
 The scheduler syntax can be found [here](https://www.npmjs.com/package/node-cron).
-I modularized this logic into another function called createJob.
+I modularized this logic into another function called `createJob`.
 This is what I ended up added for my bot:

 `gist:karenying/ceacd5a74a04b5a63136b382db211e12/index-js`

-'32 12 \* \* 1–5' means that this message will be sent every weekday at 12:32 PM, right in time for lunch!
+`'32 12 * * 1–5'` means that this message will be sent every weekday at 12:32 PM, right in time for lunch!
 Make sure you add your timezone because without this configuration, node-crone operates in UTC.
 [This](https://raw.githubusercontent.com/node-cron/tz-offset/master/generated/offsets.json) is a list of all the valid timezone strings node-code accepts.

-The last piece is to call createJob when the bot starts:
+The last piece is to call `createJob` when the bot starts:

 `gist:karenying/d7f01d0fbce4ac241a1ddc16b8a09b71/index-js`

 That’s it!
-You’ve just created your own slack bot in less than 30 lines of code 🎉 You can mess around with when the messages should get sent/to whom for more testing and experimenting if you want.
+You’ve just created your own slack bot in less than 30 lines of code 🎉 &nbsp; You can mess around with when the messages should get sent/to whom for more testing and experimenting if you want.
 When you’re ready, push your code to a GitHub repo and let’s deploy to Heroku!

 ## Deploying